Welcome to the Bridging the Tamar Visitor and Learning Centre

 Enjoy a picnic overlooking the beautiful view of the river Tamar.

-Enjoy a guided tour of the bridges with our friendly guides.
+Enjoy a guided talk about the bridges with our friendly guides.

 Listen to the stories of people involved in the bridges, including someone who fell off the Tamar Bridge when he worked on it!